|

 State regulations allow foster care placements to continue to receive AFDC-FC funding for a child during which the child is temporarily away from an eligible foster care facility.
 This continuation of funding is referred to as a “Bed Hold.”

-The temporary absence from the placement may be due to school, work, hospitalization, training, visits, vacations, emergency circumstance or the child has left the placement without authorization (runaway).
+The temporary absence from the placement may be due to school, work, hospitalization, training, visits, vacations, an emergency circumstance, or because the child has left the placement without authorization (runaway).

-A JPD youth placed in a foster care placement is eligible for the bed hold policy.
+A Juvenile Probation Department (JPD youth placed in a foster care placement is eligible for the bed hold policy.
 Youth detained in Juvenile Hall are not eligible for the bed hold policy.

-The child's/youth’s social worker must follow DFCS bed hold policies which cannot exceed 14 days.
-The documentation must remain in the Service File (the SW file) and will not be sent to FCE unless the Bed Hold exceeds 14 consecutive days.
+The child's/youth’s Social Worker (SW) or Probation Officer (PO) must follow the bed hold policy which cannot exceed 14 days.
+The documentation must remain in the Service File (the SW/PO file) and will not be sent to FCE unless the Bed Hold exceeds 14 consecutive days.

 Note: This policy only applies to Foster Care placements and does not include AAC or Kin-GAP and only applies to Wraparound when the child is in an eligible foster care placement.